rackerlabs/rackspace-how-to/content/cloud-servers/high-performance-computing-cluster-in-a-cloud-environment.md

 The Tachyon Parallel / Multiprocessor Ray Tracing System comes with multiple sample data files in the scenes folder, which you can use to run your tests.
-First, run it on one node, by using the following command:
+First, run it on one node by using the following command:

     cd ~/tachyon/compile/linux-mpi
     ./tachyon ../../scenes/teapot.dat